STUDENT SCHOLAR PROGRAM

-The NCORE Student Scholarship supports a paid conference registration for each student recipient.
+The NCORE Student Scholar Program supports a paid conference registration for each student recipient.
 Both undergraduate and graduate students are eligible.
 It is hoped that the scholarship awards will serve as an incentive for higher education institutions to support student participation in the conference.

 - Submission Opens: October 24, 2018

 - Student Scholarship Recipient Notified: January 8, 2019